Open double quoteOpen double quote

 Hiring managers aren't the only ones who'll be impressed; award wins look great on applications for visas, fellowships, and master's programs, too.

-Portfolio Reviews and Industry Day
+Career Preparation and Industry Day

-Each May at Industry Day, hundreds of creative directors, hiring recruiters, and industry professionals attend the SVA-only networking marathon to critique graduating seniors' portfolios, forge connections, and find their newest hire (it's where 72andSunny met their most recent intern).
+Each May at Industry Day, hundreds of creative directors, hiring recruiters, and industry professionals attend the SVA-only networking marathon to critique graduating seniors' portfolios, forge connections, and even find their newest hire (it's where 72andSunny discovered their recent intern).
 Last year’s all-day event welcomed guests from Verizon, IBM, Instagram, Rockstar Games, ESPN, Morgan Stanley, Tiffany & Co., Penguin Random House, COLLINS, Red Antler, Koto, BUCK, and more.

 Public Exhibitions